ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-With State Init, we can now build the transaction and send it to the blockchain.
-But keep in mind that we need to have **at least 0.1 TON** on balance (it can be less, but this amount is guaranteed to be enough).
-To do this, you need to run the entire code earlier, get the wallet address and send 0.1 TON to your wallet.
+Using the State Init, we can now build the transaction and send it to the blockchain.
+To carry out this process **a minimum wallet balance of 0.1 TON** (the balance can be less, but this amount is guaranteed to be sufficient) is required.
+To accomplish this, we’ll need to run the code mentioned earlier in the tutorial, use the correct wallet address and send 0.1 TON to the wallet.

-Let’s start with building the transaction we built *in the previous section*:
+Let’s start with building the transaction similar to the one we built **in the previous section**:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">